Kemp Mill, Maryland: Culture

 Kemp Mill Shopping Center, along with the public amenities of Kemp Mill Urban Park, collectively function as the community's town center.
 Sidewalks from the neighboring residential developments lead to the shopping center, and a paved trail from Sligo Creek Park also terminates at this central location.
 The shopping center is the commerce hub of the neighborhood.
-It was long anchored by Giant Food, which operated there until September 27, 2007.
-On November 7, 2007, Magruder's, a local grocery chain, opened in its place but closed in July 2012 when Shalom Kosher purchased it.
-Shalom Kosher opened on October 31, 2012.
-Besides the grocery store, Kemp Mill Center includes Ben Yehuda Cafe and Pizzeria, The Kosher Pastry Oven, CVS Pharmacy, MVA - Kemp Mill, Nova Europa Restaurant, Holy Chow!, MoneyGram, Truist, Cartronics ATM, Kemp Mill Beer & Wine, U-Haul Neighborhood Dealer, Bright Star Nails, Kemp Mill Dry Cleaners, and Kemp Mill Optical.
+It was long anchored by Giant Food, which operated there until September 2007.